 What cannot be denied, however, is that there is a certain connection between various personality disorders and interest in BDSM.
 Borderline personality disorder or sadistic and narcissistic personality disorder are particularly affected by this connection.

-However, if you take all BDSM practitioners together, people with personality disorders most likely make up a small portion of the scene.
+However, when considering all BDSM practitioners together, people with personality disorders likely make up a small part of the community.

 Am I only attracted to BDSM because I’m borderline?